Drake Driscoll

 Christina Baker

-SENIOR DIRECTOR OF ARTIST MANAGEMENT
+SENIOR ARTIST MANAGER

 Driven by her deep love of classical music, Christina Baker considers it a great joy and a personal mission to apply her considerable knowledge and experience to promote and mentor emerging classical artists in navigating their careers.
 Christina’s expertise in the classical music business is informed by over 20 years of artist management experience.
 She has been responsible for negotiating and securing engagements for many of the world’s leading orchestras and ensembles, classical soloists and vocalists, dance companies, and other major artists and high-profile attractions.
 Throughout her career, Christina has built relationships with orchestra management, performing arts centers, and festivals throughout the world.